MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-L01-random-assignment.md

 \vspace{0.3in}

-14. **Both the sampling method (which we covered last week) and the study design will help to determine the *scope of inference* for a study: To *whom* can we generalize, and can we conclude *causation or only association*?
+14. **Both the sampling method and the study design will help to determine the *scope of inference* for a study: To *whom* can we generalize, and can we conclude *causation or only association*?
 Use your answers to question 12 and 13 and the table on the next page to determine the scope of inference of this trial study described in question 12.**
 \vspace{0.3in}